jasper1378/libconfigfile/configuration_file_syntax_specification.md

 - Keys/sections may not share names with other keys/sections in the same direct scope.
 - Naming rules for sections are the same as for keys.
 - Empty sections are allowed and simply have no key-value pairs and/or sections within them.
+- The ordering of objects within a section is not preserved (for performance reasons).
 ```
 (section)
 {